 The all-volunteer California Jump$tart Coalition Board of Directors has formal authority for creating the organization's vision and accomplishing its mission and objectives.
 It is charged with the organization's governance, policy and strategy.

-She has more than 20 years’ experience in the credit union movement.
-She received a bachelor’s degree in communication arts from California Polytechnic University, Pomona.
+She is a past chair of the California Jump$tart Coalition and has more than 30 years’ experience in the credit union movement.
+She received a bachelor’s degree in communication arts from California Polytechnic University, Pomona

 Jim Charkins, Ph.D. is the Economics Professor Emeritus and Director for Economics Education, California State University, San Bernardino.
 He received his Ph.D. in economics from the University of North Carolina, Chapel Hill, in 1970.
 Dr. Charkins has developed economics teaching materials and conducted workshops nationally and internationally for teachers and students from the Kindergarten through doctoral level.
 He is the author of the MoneyWiseTeen (winner of two international awards for creative marketing), Living the American Dream, the Teacher Guide to the California Economics Standards, and It’s Your Choice.
 He serves on many boards including CCEE, the California Association of School Economics Teachers, and the Los Angeles chapter of the National Association of Business Economists.

 Russell Clifford, CFP®, is a veteran of more than 30 years in the financial planning profession.
 The firm he created, Clifford Financial Planning, Inc., is an industry leader in designing strategies for the creation, preservation, and transfer of wealth.

 Mr. Clifford is a sought-after expert on the intricacies of comprehensive financial planning, especially in the areas of widow and divorce planning, and tax and estate planning for successful business owners and families.
 He is a noted speaker, author, and educator.
 He has built his career helping clients to identify and achieve their personal financial goals.